Trolling Lead-Core Line For Lake Lanier Stripers

 If you are out on Lanier and hear someone holler, “Big Fish On!” look around for a robust man in a center- console Carolina Skiff with gray Bimini top because I’ll bet you’ll find Capt.
 Mike Maddalena doing battle with another Lanier striper.

 For more information about the latest movement patterns and hottest lures for Lanier stripers, Capt.
-Mike recommends two websites: <www.lake lanierguide.com> and GON’s webpage at <www.forum.gon.com>.
+Mike recommends GON’s message boards at www.forum.gon.com.

 Capt.
 Mike Maddalena can be reached at (770) 598-5195.
 His website address is www.BIGFISHONGUIDE.com.